COVID-19 Vaccination Offer for 12 to 15 year olds

-We want to make it easy for children to access one dose of the vaccine before the winter.
+We want to make it easy for children to access the vaccine as soon as possible.
 It will provide protection to the children and it may also help to reduce transmission of COVID-19 in the wider population.

 Parents or guardians of children aged 12 to 15 will receive letters from their child’s school who are offering the COVID-19 vaccine as part of its School Aged Immunisation Service (SAIS).